 A student whose SOP Cumulative or Term grade point average is below 2.0 at the end of an enrollment period is placed on scholastic probation.
-A student may continue on scholastic probation by achieving a SOP Term GPA of 2.0 or higher at the end of the enrollment period.
 A student is removed from scholastic probation when the SOP Cumulative and Term GPAs are 2.0 or higher.

 Scholastic probation is a serious warning that the quality of the student's work must improve in order for the student to continue enrollment at TSTC.
 Students on scholastic probation are required to meet with a counselor or advisor prior to registration and may be required to enroll in special programs or courses.
-After counseling with appropriate college staff, the student may be permitted to enroll in a new program.